 Managing Mercury-Added Consumer Products in New York State

 Mercury-added products typically include items such as thermostats, thermometers, switches, medical or scientific instruments, electrical relays, lamps and batteries - excluding button batteries.
-Disposal of mercury-added products will not be allowed in the normal trash but must be managed by separate delivery to a solid waste management facility, recycling facility, authorized hazardous waste facility or at a municipally sponsored household hazardous waste collection program.
+Disposal of mercury-added products is not allowed in the normal trash but must be managed by separate delivery to a solid waste management facility, recycling facility, authorized hazardous waste facility or at a municipally sponsored household hazardous waste collection program.

 Mercury is a toxic substance that accumulates in the environment.
 Mercury has been found in fish at levels of concern, resulting in fish consumption advisories throughout the State.
 Medical research has shown that exposure to unacceptable levels of mercury can cause neurological damage.